Tennessee Conference

 The Tennessee-Western Kentucky Conference is an Annual Conference (a regional episcopal area, similar to a diocese) of the United Methodist Church.
 This conference serves the congregations in Middle Tennessee and West Tennessee and is part of the Southeastern Jurisdictional Conference, and is over seen by resident Bishop Reverend David Graves.
-Bishop Graves was elected to the episcopacy in 2016.
+Bishop Graves was elected to the episcopacy in 2024.
 The episcopal office is located in downtown Nashville at 1908 Grand Avenue, Nashville, TN 37212.

-The conference's administrative offices are located at 304 S. Perimeter Park Dr. Nashville, TN 37211.
-The following offices are located at the conference center: